skalinets/skalinets.github.io/_posts/2018-06-15-hashing-stuff.md

 Blog post revealing this beast claims that it is used in ASP.NET Identity and I remember that hashing password is much easier.
-So the question: can we use famous [PasswordHasher<>](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.passwordhasher-1?view=aspnetcore-2.1) for our simple purpose?
+So the question: can we use famous [PasswordHasher<TUser>](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.passwordhasher-1?view=aspnetcore-2.1) for our simple purpose?
+After all, it is parameterized with `User` type and we don't have any user here.
+But instead of speculating about something it is always easier just to try it.

 Here comes the code: